Welcome from the Head of Year 7

 Your first day is slightly different to the rest of the week, giving you time to settle in to your surroundings.

-Your first activity is an assembly as a year group with me, The Year 7 team and Mr Daly.
+Your first activity is an assembly as a year group.
 During this assembly we will remind you of our expectations, values and behaviour.
 You can begin your journey with us knowing exactly what is expected of you and be confident about what your day-to-day life in school will look like.

 Then you will spend the majority of your day with your form group and from tutor.
 During this time you will: